-For the first phase of the project, which consist of Fall 2016 semester, team 20 will focus on creating a parametrized CAD prototype for the levitating hoverboard.
+For the first phase of the project, which consist of Fall 2016 semester, Team 20 focused on researching and creating the basic component architecture of the hoverboard.
+The last phase of the project, Spring 2017, will have to focus on physically making a functional prototype and functional final product.
 To have a better overview on the steps that needs to be taken to achieve the model, a Work Breakdown Schedule was created and can be seen in Figure 6.
 In order to achieve the goal for this term the team should focus on two main things, accurate research and a design concept that would result from the study of the subject.
+At this point, the team should have the majority of the work breakdown schedule fulfilled and under control.

-Figure 6 - Work Breakdown Schedule
+Figure 13 - Work Breakdown Schedule